Category Archives: Ralf Paus

 Among Monasterium’s clients include the below ones that I have covered a number of times on this blog.

-The US, Japan and Germany seem to be leading global hair loss research.
-Germany has been lagging the other two of late, so I am glad about this new addition in that country.
+The US, Japan, South Korea and Germany lead global hair loss research activity.
+Germany has been lagging the other three of late, so I am glad about this new company’s addition in that country.

 Update: Monasterium Laboraratory has a new patent approved and updated on January 20, 2021.
 It pertains to a proprietary active agent that “activates, enhances, inactivates, blocks or dampens the cellular response of the taste receptor TAS2R4”.
 Apparently, this impacts hair growth regulation.